 Diego’s Thoughts on Noma Mexico

-In fact, the restaurant manager told us that he and Diego had eaten at Noma Mexico the night before.
-This is what Diego remarked about the dinner on Instagram, and I think his words says a lot about his personality: “There are honorable ways to show respect for food and the work of people in everything that we do.
+The restaurant manager told us that he and Diego had eaten at Noma Mexico the night before.
+This is what Diego remarked about the dinner on Instagram, and I think his words say a lot about his personality: “There are honorable ways to show respect for food and the work of people in everything that we do.
 Sensitive ways that trespass cultural borders.
 It’s clear to me that no matter the result or the profile, Rene and his team understand this and show respect for their roots and ours. […] Noma in Tulum is Mexican food, looked through the glass of a Scandinavian chef who has the utmost respect for Mexico.
 When this concept is well understood and properly executed is what makes an experience unique.”

 Have you been to any of Diego’s restaurants?
 Let me know what you think in the comments below.